 Setup subtitle keyframes

-Create the subtitle keyframes.
-For now we’ll just fade them in and out with opacity.
+- Create the subtitle keyframes.
+For now we’ll just fade them in and out with

 Subtitle animation timing